 People who try and get around the physician’s refusal to see them and go to an emergency room without having a real emergency will be fined.
 Repeat offenders will no longer receive medical assistance from licensed, professional providers.

 Problem 4: Lawyers and Judges who won't do what is right

 A lawyer found to be “ambulance chasing” (actively looking for and targeting people who were injured in an accident) loses their license to practice.

 Judges who are found to tolerate ambulance chasing attorneys are put in jail.

 Put limits on the amount of compensation for “pain and suffering”.

-Put physicians who are multiple offenders of genuine malpractice in jail, and make them pay all they have except for basic shelter, for part of the awards given to the patients they harmed.
+Put physicians who are multiple offenders of genuine malpractice in jail, and make them pay all they have except for basic shelter (single wide trailer, for example), for part of the awards given to the patients they harmed.